duongnghiephuy/hackerone-ctf/README.md

    Similar test such as insert 1+1 to see if the expression is evaluated.
    Union strategy.
    XLM injection is also great.
-   By pass the WAF (firewall) if necessary.
-Mostly yes.
 7. Blind SQL injection by sqlmap
 8. Perform get, post requests that are not supposed to be accessed by your current access level.
     Can combine with enumerating id.